pfheatwole/thesis/source/paraglider_dynamics.rst

 This *apparent mass* :math:`m_a` becomes more significant as the density of the vehicle approaches the density of the fluid.
-If the density of the vehicle is much greater than the density of the fluid then the effect is often ignored, as is the case for traditional aircraft, which are much more dense than the surrounding air.
-For lightweight aircraft, however, where the density of the vehicle is much closer to the density of the air, the effect can be significant.
+If the density of the vehicle is much greater than the density of the fluid then the effect is often ignored, but for lightweight aircraft the effect can be significant.

 Because apparent mass effects are the result of a volume in motion relative to a fluid, its magnitude depends on the direction of the motion relative to the volume.
-Unlike the inertia due to real mass, apparent inertia is anisotropic, and the diagonal terms of the apparent mass matrix are independent.
+Unlike the inertia due to real mass, apparent inertia is anisotropic, and the diagonal terms of the apparent mass matrix are independent. [[FIXME: it's related to this projected surface area; that's probably not obvious.]]

+An exact calculation of the apparent mass for an arbitrary geometry with respect to an arbitrary reference point is not trivial.
+For a classic discussion of the topic, see :cite:`lamb1945Hydrodynamics`.
+A more recent reference discussing apparent mass in the context of parafoils is :cite:`lissaman1993ApparentMassEffects`, which used an ellipsoid model to establish a parametric form commonly used in parafoil-payload literature.
+An updated derivation in :cite:`barrows2002ApparentMassParafoils` added corrections to the ellipsoid model.

-For a derivation of a method for estimating the apparent mass matrix of a parafoil, see :ref:`derivations:Apparent Mass of a Parafoil`.
+This paper uses the method from :cite:`barrows2002ApparentMassParafoils`.
+For a replication of that method for estimating the apparent mass matrix of a parafoil, but given in the notation of this paper, see :ref:`derivations:Apparent Mass of a Parafoil`.
+For the purpose of defining a dynamics model incorporating apparent mass, the relevant detail from that derivation is that the reference point for the dynamics must lie in the xz-plane of the canopy.

 Notes to self